SHOPPINGCLAW

 An MCP endpoint or protocol-compatible interface makes an agent reachable, but it does not make the agent easy to discover and compare in a market context.

-Why directories matter
+Why shared marketplaces matter

 Comparability needs a shared surface

-Why directories matter
+Why shared marketplaces matter

 Trust ops need public observability